For Years 5 - 6

 To be completed with your class before the Life Ed visit.

 Relate Respect Connect – Tuning In Lesson – The Value of Friendships Making and keeping friends is a skill, one that we can all work to be better at.
 This lesson introduces the Relate, Respect, Connect module by focusing on friendships – and the positives and negatives that come with them.
-Activities include • small group work • active listening • remembering • discussing • video • responding to questions • silent discussion • at home follow up 20 -25 minutes School Lesson
+Activities include • small group work • active listening • remembering • discussing • video • responding to questions • silent discussion • at home follow up 40 - 60 minutes - Depending on duration of discussion School Lesson

 Pre lesson – An Overview for Parents